divertimentos/curso-udemy-react-the-complete-guide/README.md

 ### Diving into "Forward Refs"

 Max said that it's something you shouldn't be using often because it's not a recommended React pattern; but you should it sometimes.
 I love when Max explains something the vaguest possible way.

+Max then taught how to use an avoidable pattern what involves the `useImperativeHandle` hook, and refs to focus the password field when the entered password is invalid.
+Ok, nice, but now I'll need to learn the proper/acceptable way to do that.